kevinrenskers/kevinrenskers/README.md

-### Hello!
+### Hi there!

-My name is **Kevin Renskers**.
+My name is Kevin Renskers, and I’m a creative software developer with a passion for good usability and great design.
+I love working on intuitive, user friendly interfaces and their APIs.

-I’m a creative developer with a passion for good usability and great design.
-I love working on intuitive, user friendly interfaces, especially on the "back-of-the-front-end" side of things; I love making stuff tick, architecting innovative solutions to complex problems.
-I also love working on the back-end: I use Python (with Django REST Framework or Django Ninja), or Swift (with Vapor), to create developer-friendly APIs for those apps.
+I created my first website in 2000 and my first iOS app in 2010.
+I’ve been working as a fully remote freelance developer since 2016, fixing projects for international clients such as CBS, Last.fm, Sentry, WeTransfer and Unilever.
+I’ve mentored multiple junior developers, both at other companies and in my own [mentorship program](https://www.loopwerk.io/mentor/).

-Usability and design are always on my mind, even when writing code: this should be usable, readable and beautiful too.
+You can expect a healthy dose of Dutch honesty from me.
+I’ll just tell you how it is, what needs to be fixed, without the bullshit.
+I think our industry could use some more honesty and better ethics.

-I've been online since 1994, creating websites since 2000 and iOS apps since 2010.
 Explore my open source projects at www.loopwerk.io/projects and view my app portfolio at www.loopwerk.io/apps.
 My CV can be found on www.loopwerk.io/about.